 Introduction

-In recent years there have been rapid developments in star tracker technology, in particular with a great increase in sensor autonomy and capabilities.
+In recent years there have been rapid developments in star sensor technology, in particular with a great increase in sensor autonomy and capabilities.
 This Standard is intended to support the variety of star sensors either available or under development.

-This Standard defines the terminology and specification definitions for the performance of star trackers (in particular, autonomous star trackers).
-It focuses on the specific issues involved in the specification of performances of star trackers and is intended to be used as a structured set of systematic provisions.
+This Standard defines the terminology and specification definitions for the performance of star sensors (in particular, star trackers and autonomous star trackers).
+It focuses on the specific issues involved in the specification of performances of star sensors and is intended to be used as a structured set of systematic provisions.

-This Standard is not intended to replace textbook material on star tracker technology, and such material is intentionally avoided.
-The readers and users of this Standard are assumed to possess general knowledge of star tracker technology and its application to space missions.
+This Standard is not intended to replace textbook material on star sensor technology, and such material is intentionally avoided.
+The readers and users of this Standard are assumed to possess general knowledge of star sensor technology and its application to space missions.

 This document defines and normalizes terms used in star sensor performance specifications, as well as some performance assessment conditions: